creativewave/use-definition/README.md

 The `String` returned by `useDefinition` can be named `definition` and should be used as the `d`efinition attribute value of the SVG `<path>` to render.

-It will be automatically updated while transitionning to another definition.
+This component prop will be updated while transitionning to another definition.

 #### animateTo